deelipvenkat/Vicuna-LoRa-Medical/README.md

 # Vicuna-LoRa-Medical

-This repository contains a fine-tuned version of Vicuna 7B, optimized for the medical domain using the parameter-efficient fine-tuning technique called LoRa.
+This repository contains a fine-tuned version of Vicuna 7B, optimized for the medical domain using Low Rank Adaptations(LoRa) .
 The model was fine tuned on a subset of [wikimed](https://zenodo.org/record/5755155) dataset which contains 393,618 Wikipedia page texts related to medical domain.
 For fine tuning this model, a subset of 25000 articles were used which contains around 27.5 million tokens.

 ### FINE TUNING SETTINGS